29 November 2011

 "And what was it you acted in?"

-"Yes, he has," Tonya shouted out, "and I understand he was quite good, Irish accent and all."
+"Yes, he has," Tonya shouted, "and I understand he was quite good, Irish accent and all."

 "Oh Irish . . . ," the man laughed, "I thought Englishman for sure, but the last name should have clued me in.
 So Gabriel," then aside to some minion of the theatre, "here, Shelley give him that script," then turning to me as I was handed it, "get up there with Orlando and Charles and say the lines on that first page."

-I started to read and in short order, I had a role if I wanted it.
-But not so much if I wanted it, Tonya, the boyos and everyone else thought without asking me I had the role, wanted or not.
+I started to read, and in short order, I had a role if I wanted it.
+But not so much if I wanted it; Tonya, the boyos and everyone else thought without asking me if I had the role, wanted or not.
 Thus, I found meself being outfitted in a costume that made me look like Robin Hood surrounded by the rest of the Merry Men in tights and jerkins.
 Oi!

-So rehearsal has been going on for about a month, we open in December before Christmas for four nights for two weeks each of Shakespeare, eight freaking shows!
-In the process of all this, the director ordered us as soon as we stepped foot in the theatre, to fashion our speech like Shakespeare because that would only enhance our pronunciation on stage and get us into character easily.
+Rehearsal has been going on for about a month.
+We open in December before Christmas for four nights for two weeks each of Shakespeare, eight freaking shows!
+In the process of all this, the director ordered us, as soon as we stepped foot in the theatre, to fashion our speech like Shakespeare.
+That would only enhance our pronunciation on stage and get us into character quickly.
 He also recommended we speak like that at home to further the embellishment for a natural delivery of such speech on stage.

 Tonya has been all about this thing we are doing speech-wise.
-And I must say it has got in the way of my normal speech and life at work.
-Only yesterday I found meself expounding on a piece I had written that Cruella was going to toss by saying to her, "Art thou doth a wing nut without the aid of pliers?"
-Needless, to say she narrowed her eyes and looked at me in question.
+And I must say it has got in the way of my everyday speech and life at work.
+Only yesterday, I found meself expounding on a piece I had written that Cruella was going to toss by saying to her, "Art thou doth a wing nut without the aid of pliers?"
+Needless to say, she narrowed her eyes and looked at me in question.

 "Really Gabriel?"